MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-linux-sysprep.md

 ### Step 2: Configure the VM

-Follow these steps on your Azure Stack HCI cluster to configure the VM that you provisioned earlier:
+Follow these steps on your Azure Local system to configure the VM that you provisioned earlier:

 1. Sign in to the VM.
 See the steps in [Connect to a Linux VM](/azure/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-portal#connect-to-a-linux-vm).
 1. To download all the latest package lists from the repositories, run the following command: